Action-in-Jackson/maker-space/README.md

 # maker-space
-Splash page for a Maker Space proposial
+Splash page for a Maker Space proposal